WHAT IS IT?

 Himalayan pink salt isn’t really “Himalayan.”
 It hails from the Punjab, in Pakistan.
 It’s about 310km (190 mi) from the Himalayas, but it sounds sexier to say Himalayan salt rather than Punjab salt, it seems.

 A FEW IMPROVISATIONAL RIFFS:

 - A few sprinkles on salted caramels provide a little color pop;

 - Mix a little coarse salt with coarse Swedish pearl sugar and cardamom seeds for a cardamom bread topping for a pink white black look;

 - The regular salt makes a nice lightly pink rim for a margarita.

-Yes, there are, sadly, salt scams, usually lower grade salts from Iran or Poland mixed with sea salt, or the Punjabi salts mixed with sea salt.
+Yes, there are, sadly, salt scams.
+Lower-grade salts from Iran, or Poland, mixed with sea salt, or the Punjabi salts mixed with sea salt.

-Other spices come from our primary purveyor, so I don’t tend to rank them all, but Sherpa Pink is top shelf stuff at a great price, so I award it the Jazz Chef Five Diamond Choicestuff seal for being of such high quality in a limited marketplace of good.
+Other spices come from our primary purveyor, so I don’t tend to rank them all, but Sherpa Pink is top shelf stuff at a great price, so I award it the Jazz Chef Five Diamond Choicestuff seal for being of such high quality in a limited marketplace of good product.